 This is the time to trust yourself and be willing to keep moving toward your dreams.

-Freezing with fear about creating debt is a mindset that will start to seep into other areas of your life and business.
+Freezing with fear of creating debt is a mindset that will start to seep into other areas of your life and business.
 Being stuck is not a place from which much gets accomplished, including actions that will bring in money.

 You’ll feel more confident in your financial decisions if you’re willing to use your intuition.
 This is a Divine Feminine gift we all have (women and men) and you simply need to begin tuning in and trusting it to support you in how you grow your business.